natcap/invest.users-guide/source/habitat_quality.rst

 - **Future Land Cover** (optional).
 A GIS raster dataset that represents a future projection of LULC in the landscape with an integer LULC code for each cell.
 This file should be formatted exactly like the "Current Land Cover" above.
 LULC classes that appear on both the current and future maps should have the same LULC code.
 LULC types unique to the future map should have codes not used in the current LULC map.
 Again, the LULC raster should include the area of interest, as well as a buffer of the width of the greatest maximum threat distance.
 Otherwise, locations near the edge of the area of interest may have inflated habitat quality scores, because threats outside the area of interested are not properly accounted for.

 - **Baseline Land Cover** (optional).
 A GIS raster dataset of LULC types on a baseline landscape with an integer LULC code for each cell.
 This file should be formatted exactly like the "Current Land Cover" above.
 The LULC types that are common to the current or future and baseline landscapes should have the same LULC code across all maps.
 LULC types unique to the baseline map should have codes not used in the current or future LULC map.
 Again, the LULC raster should include the area of interest, as well as a buffer of the width of the greatest maximum threat distance.
 Otherwise, locations near the edge of the area of interest may have inflated habitat quality scores, because threats outside the area of interested are not properly accounted for.
+Used to calculate habitat rarity.

 	If possible the baseline map should refer to a time when intensive management of the land was relatively rare.
 For example, a map of LULC in 1851 in the Willamette Valley of Oregon, USA, captures the LULC pattern on the landscape before it was severely modified by massive agricultural production.
 Granted, this landscape had been modified by American Indian land clearing practices such as controlled fires as well.

+- **Folder Containing Threat Rasters** (required).
+Folder containing GIS raster files of the distribution and intensity of each individual threat, with values between 0 and 1.
+You will have as many of these maps as you have threats.
+These threat maps should cover the area of interest, as well as a buffer of the width of the greatest maximum threat distance.
+Otherwise, locations near the edge of the area of interest may have inflated habitat quality scores, because threats outside the area of interested are not properly accounted for.

+	Each cell in the raster contains a value that indicates the density or presence of a threat within it (e.g., area of agriculture, length of roads, or simply a 1 if the grid cell is a road or crop field and 0 otherwise).
+All threats should be measured in the same scale and units (i.e., all measured in density terms or all measured in presence/absence terms) and not some combination of metrics.
+The extent and resolution of these raster datasets does not need to be identical to that of the input LULC maps.
+In cases where the threats and LULC map resolutions vary, the model will use the resolution and extent of the LULC map.
+Do not leave any area on the threat maps as 'No Data'.
+If pixels do not contain that threat set the pixels' threat level equal to 0.

+	InVEST will not prompt you for these rasters in the tool interface.
+It will instead automatically find each one in the user-specified Folder, based on names in the **Threats data** table.

+	If you are analyzing habitat quality for more than one LULC scenario (e.g., a current and future map or a baseline, current, and future map) then you need a set of threat layers for each modeled scenario.
+Add an "_c" at the end of the raster for all "current" threat layers, an "_f" for all future threat layers, and an "_b" for all "baseline" threat layers.
+For example, a layer with roads in the current scenario could be named "roads_c.tif", roads in a future scenario named "roads_f.tif" and baseline roads "roads_b.tif".
+If you do not use such endings then the model assumes the degradation source layers correspond to the current map.
+If a threat noted in the Threats data table is inappropriate for the LULC scenario that you are analyzing (e.g., industrial development on a Willamette Valley pre-settlement map from 1851) then enter a threat map for that time period that has all 0 values.
+If you do not include threat maps for a submitted LULC scenario then the model will not calculate habitat quality on the scenario LULC map.

+	Finally, note that we assume that the relative weights of threats and sensitivity of habitat to threats do not change over time, so we only submit one Threat data table and one Habitat sensitivity data table.
+If you want to change these over time then you will have to run the model multiple times.

+	**Raster naming requirements**: The name of each raster file must exactly match the name of a degradation source in the rows of the Threats data table, with the added "_b" (baseline), "_c" (current), or "_f" (future) to indicate the threat map's scenario.
+File name cannot be longer than 7 characters if using ESRI GRID format (so TIFFs are recommended.)

+	In the sample datasets, threat rasters are called the following: crp_c; crp_f; rr_c; rr_f; urb_c; urb_f; rot_c; rot_f; prds_c; prds_f; srds_c; srds_f; lrds_c; lrds_f.
+By using these sets of inputs we are running a habitat quality analysis for the current (_c) and future (_f) LULC scenario maps.
+A habitat quality map will not be generated for the baseline map because we have not submitted any threat layers for the baseline map.
+The name 'crp' refers to cropland, 'rr' to rural residential, 'urb' to urban, 'rot' to rotation forestry, 'prds' to primary roads, 'srds' to secondary roads, and 'lrds' to light roads.

 - **Threats data** (required).
 A CSV (comma-separated value, .csv) table of all threats you want the model to consider.
 The table contains information on the each threat's relative importance or weight and its impact across space.

- *Rows:* Each row is a degradation source

- *Columns:* Each column contains a different attribute of each degradation source, and must be named as follows:
+ Each row in the Threats data CSV table is a degradation source, and columns must be named as follows:

 	* **THREAT**.
 The name of the specific threat. **Threat names must not exceed 8 characters.**

 	* **MAX_DIST**.
 The maximum distance over which each threat affects habitat quality (measured in kilometers).
 The impact of each degradation source will decline to zero at this maximum distance.

 	* **WEIGHT**.
 The impact of each threat on habitat quality, relative to other threats.
 Weights can range from 1 at the highest, to 0 at the lowest.

 	* **DECAY**.
 The type of decay over space for the threat.
 Can have the value of either "linear" or "exponential".

  Example: Hypothetical study with three threats.
-Agriculture degrades habitat over a larger distance than roads do, and has a greater overall magnitude of impact.
-Further, paved roads attract more traffic than dirt roads and thus are more destructive to nearby habitat than dirt roads.
+Agriculture (*Agric* in the table) degrades habitat over a larger distance than roads do, and has a greater overall magnitude of impact.
+Further, paved roads (*Paved_rd*) attract more traffic than dirt roads (*Dirt_rd*) and thus are more destructive to nearby habitat than dirt roads.

  ========   ======== ====== ===========
  THREAT     MAX_DIST WEIGHT DECAY